 Live multimodal texts, for example, dance, performance, and oral storytelling, convey meaning through combinations of various modes such as gestural, spatial, audio, and oral language.

-Digital multimodal texts include film, animation, slide shows, e-posters, digital stories, podcasts, and web pages.
+Digital multimodal texts include film, animation, slide shows, e-posters, digital stories, podcasts, and web pages that may include hyperlinks to external pronunciation guides or translations.

 Why teaching multimodal literacy is important